Free field realisation of boundary vertex algebras for Abelian gauge theories in three dimensions: Main example

 \subsubsection{Conformal vectors}

-The direct solution for the semi-infinite cohomology presented above allows us to express the stress tensor/conformal vector of $V_1(\pslf(2|2))$ in the free-field variables easily.
+The direct solution for the semi-infinite cohomology presented above allows us to express the stress tensor/conformal vector of $V_1(\pslf(2|2))$ in the free field variables easily.
 The starting point is the stress tensor for the gauge theory degrees of freedom, including the $(b,c)$ ghosts associated to the bulk vector multiplet,

 This operator is always BRST closed.
 The realisation of the same operator in $V_{L^!}$ (in terms of the redefined basis) is as follows,

 where we have the following expressions for stress tensors of the various chiral bosons appearing in the free field realisation,